shanko07/synopsys-instance-creator/README.md

 :warning: The contents of `creds.txt` are plaintext usernames and passwords for admin users.
 They are never transmitted over the network, but please be careful with this file. :warning:

+ℹ️ Polaris support has not yet been added.
+All the piping is there, but the API calls need to be implemented and the UI messages possibly slightly adjusted ℹ️